Criteria for posterior consistency: Marginal consistency

 \section{Marginal consistency}

-The field of semi-parametric estimation presents a well-developed frequentist theory of finite-dimensional parameter estimation in infinite-dimensional models, including notions of optimality for parameters that are smooth functionals of model distributions.
-By comparison, Bayesian semi-parametric methods are still in the early stages of development.
-In the approach of \cite{Bickel12,Kleijn15}, so-called Bernstein-von~Mises limits for LAN and LAE model parameters are derived and it turns out that the one of the central requirements is marginal consistency of the posterior for the parameter of interest (at parametric rate).
-However, methods to establish marginal poterior consistency leave a lot to be desired: for example, lemmas in section~6 of \cite{Bickel12} require \emph{uniform} bounds for likelihood ratios or posteriors over the non-parametric component of the model.
-In this section an alternative method of demonstrating marginal consistency is formulated, based on the material in preceding sections.
+Semi-parametric statistics presents a well-developed frequentist theory of finite-dimensional parameter estimation in infinite-dimensional models, including notions of optimality for parameters that are smooth functionals of model distributions.
+By comparison, Bayesian semi-parametric methods are still in the early stages of development \cite{Bickel12}.
+In this section a method of demonstrating marginal consistency is formulated, based on the material in preceding sections.